Access and Use LEI Data

 Connect the corporate dots with the LEI

 The business card information available with the legal entity reference data, e.g. the official name of a legal entity and its registered address, is referred to as ‘Level 1’ data.
 It provides the answer to the question of ‘who is who’.
-The LEI data pool is currently being enhanced to include the ‘Level 2’ data that answers the question of ‘who owns whom’.
+In May 2017, the process of enhancing the LEI data pool, by including ‘Level 2’ data to answer the question of ‘who owns whom’, began.
+As of mid-2018, information relevant to direct and ultimate parents of LEI registrants is available for more than 96% of the active LEI population and is expected to be completed in Q3 2018.

 The Global Legal Entity Identifier Foundation (GLEIF) has published the Global LEI Index.
 It contains historical and current LEI records including related reference data in one authoritative, central repository.
 The reference data provides the information on a legal entity identifiable with an LEI.
 The Global LEI Index is the only global online source that provides open, standardized and high quality legal entity reference data.